AndreasFranke5/TwinCity/README.md

 ## 1.Introduction

-**TwinCity** is an experimental Mixed Reality (MR) platform that overlays a real-time 3D model of a city using Unity, Cesium for Unity, and Google Photorealistic 3D Tiles.
-The system serves as a collaborative emergency response environment, enabling users to explore, simulate disasters, and coordinate interventions inside a Digital Twin of a real-world location.
-This project was developed by a four-person team at SU to explore concepts of:
+TwinCity is an experimental Mixed Reality (MR) platform that integrates Unity, Cesium for Unity, and Google Photorealistic 3D Tiles to create a real-time 3D digital twin of urban environments.
+Designed as a collaborative emergency response tool, it enables users to simulate disasters, analyze impacts, and coordinate interventions within a dynamic virtual replica of real-world locations.
+As climate change increasingly disrupts lives, effective cross-departmental coordination is crucial.
+Unlike traditional tools, TwinCity enhances situational awareness by allowing teams to explore, collaborate, and analyze data in an immersive 3D space.
+Users can work together seamlessly to address environmental challenges, gain real-time insights from disaster zones, and optimize response strategies, thereby improving decision-making and operational efficiency.

-- Mixed Reality spatial interfaces
-- Collaborative interaction and role-based interdependence
-- Digital Twins as real-time responsive environments
+TwinCity creates a high-fidelity virtual replica of physical cities, enabling stakeholders to visualize, analyze, and interact with geospatial data in an immersive 3D environment.
+The platform serves as a collaborative decision-support system for government agencies, disaster response teams, and urban planners.
+By integrating real-time IoT sensor data, environmental simulations, and multi-user interaction, TwinCity facilitates disaster preparedness & response in simulating floods, fires, and other emergencies in a risk-free virtual space.
+Climate Adaptation planning in modeling the impact of extreme weather events on urban infrastructure.
+Cross-departmental coordination in enabling real-time collaboration among emergency services, utilities, and policymakers.

 ## 2.Design process

 ## 3. System description

 Features and fuctionalities